 - poultry, red meat, and seafood

-If your doctor suspects that gluten is contributing to your symptoms of psoriatic arthritis, they may advise you to cut it out of your diet.
-But if you show no signs of a gluten intolerance, avoiding gluten might do more harm than good.
+If a doctor suspects that gluten is contributing to your symptoms of psoriatic arthritis, they may advise you to cut it from your diet.
+But if you show no signs of gluten-related disorders, avoiding gluten might do more harm than good.

 Following a restricted diet can make it harder to get the nutrients you need for optimal health.
 Always talk with a doctor and dietitian before cutting gluten from your diet.

 Cutting out gluten may help psoriasis symptoms if you also have a gluten-related disorder, such as celiac disease.
 If you do not have a gluten sensitivity disorder, removing it from your diet and following a restrictive diet may result in nutritional deficiencies.

 Celiac disease is an autoimmune disease in which your immune system attacks the inner lining of your small intestine in response to gluten.
 Having an autoimmune disease such as celiac disease may increase your risk of developing other autoimmune diseases, including psoriatic arthritis.

 Does gluten make psoriatic arthritis worse?